 Good governance requires line management to be clear and unambiguous.
-'Professionally accountable to Dr W, operationally accountable to Dr X, accountable for day to day operational matters to Dr Y'; 'medical manager Dr Z' would be acceptable.
-The exemplar Job Description makes this clear.
+'Professionally accountable to x, accountable for day to day operational matters to y'; 'medical manager z' isn't acceptable.

 10. Unclear description of services

 Since the 'big bang' of New Ways of Working there are almost as many models of service delivery as there are services in the county.
 Although the functioning of your service may be crystal clear to you, the way it works may well be both unique and totally opaque to outsiders.
 Describe your service as if you were talking to an orthopaedic surgeon and don't use any acronyms.